mowlwurf/simpleq/doc/queue.md

 Failed jobs only get archived if 'delete_on_failure' flag is true.

 ##### delete_on_failure (bool : true)
-This flag defines, whether to delete (& archive, depending on 'history' flag) a failed job automatically or not.
+This flag defines, whether to delete a failed job automatically or not.

 ***